tobylad/avant-bard/README.md

 Thanks, I hope the right words find you!

 *Note: A deployment is coming soon!*

+## Built With:

+-Ruby on Rails
+-jQuery
+-Bootstrap
+-Datamuse API
+-Ruby-anagram